 Back to the gym

 When you have a celebrity as big as The Rock preaching that exercise is his daily anchor, I totally get it.
 For me it is too.
-I don’t boast about it on social media, I just do it.
+I don’t boast about it and publish my progress on social media, I just do it.
 People tend to comment how I post a lot of foodie pics, yet I am in great shape.
 The reality is, the work is being put in – I choose not to broadcast it.
 The gym is sacred ground, it’s like a church to me.
 Treat it with respect and you will see the results.

 When school finished in the spring, you would think that more time would open up for me to get back into the gym.
 I fell into a bad gym funk.
 It actually made it harder for me to get back into the groove of things.
 I even switched gyms in the summer and was not able to motivate myself like I used to.
 I regularly keep a gym journal on how many times I go to the gym.
 From May to September, I only swiped my gym key 41 times.
-That is embarrassing considering there were 163 total days in that five-month span.
-For me, enough was enough.
-It was time for a change.
+That is embarrassing, considering there were 163 total days in that five-month span.
+For me, enough was enough…it was time for a change.
 There were three months remaining in the calendar year and I was not going to wait till the new year to get my butt in gear.
 A light bulb switch in my head went off.
 I am proud to say that I regained my consistency in the fall.
 I just refocused and rededicated myself.
 For the final 92 days of 2017, I went to the gym or did some sort of physical activity 76 times.
 I went to the gym on average of five days a week.
 This is no easy task given how busy one person’s work schedule can get.
-There was one week where I was sick as dog and I still went five times pushing through.
+There was one week where I was sick as a dog and I still went five times pushing through.